tkgregory/internet-essentials/cloud/README.md

 (later versions require login)

-Deploy to AWS.
+Within this subdirectory, run this command to deploy to AWS.

 `sls deploy --verbose`

 ### Viewing the site

-Point a browser at *WebsiteURL* listed under *Stack Outputs*.
+Point a browser at the *WebsiteURL* listed under *Stack Outputs*.

+### Cleaning up

+Delete all the AWS resources created by this project (may take a few minutes):

+`sls remove`